Find Affordable College Courses

 212 Yearly Graduations

 Boston University is the 13th most popular school in the nation for students seeking a bachelor's degree in health studies.
 Each year, around 32,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,560 per year, while in-state graduate students, on average, pay $58,560 per year.
-For the 2020-2021 academic year, 212 bachelor's degrees were handed out to health studies majors at Boston U. Around 48% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+The average in-state tuition for full-time undergraduates is $63,798 per year, while in-state graduate students, on average, pay $63,798 per year.
+During the most recent year for which we have data, 212 people received their bachelor's degree in health studies from Boston U. Of these students, 79% were women and 54% were members of underrepresented racial-ethnic groups.

 #14